alextanhongpin/evolutionary-architecture/microservice.md

 - worker
 - api server
 - web server
+- distributed cron (when running multiple instances with a cron, we want the leader to handle the cron only)
 - synchronous - request/response
-- asynchronous - message queue
+- asynchronous - message queue, pub/sub
 - service pattern
 - repository pattern
 - mvc pattern